firesharkstudios/butterfly-server/README.md

 ## Licensing

-The core server code is licensed under the Apache License 2.0.
+The code is licensed under the Apache License 2.0.

-All the example server code and client code is licensed under the MIT License.